LGSInnovations/Edison-Ethernet/guides/ubilinux-splice-kernel.md

 	And then plug your Edison in via the OTG port of the SparkFun base-board.

 7. When booting on the Edison, make sure that all the kernel modules got loaded (there are about 5 of them), otherwise `lsmod` will return no modules, and `lsusb` will return `-99`.
+Note that thedefault password for the _root_ account is "edison."